dcarrsf/inspire-projects/README.md

 # inspire-projects
-HTML5 design projects retired with Adobe Inspire Magazine
+HTML5 design projects with Adobe Inspire Magazine

 For those of you who have asked about source files related to my Inspire Magazine articles, I've posted them here for reference.

 **Projects Include:**